Generic selectors

 The Tottenham Hotspur Stadium – London

-Being the most expensive football stadium in England, it should come as no surprise that the Tottenham Hotspur Stadium is one of the best ones.
+Being the most expensive football stadium in England, it should come as no surprise that the Tottenham Hotspur Stadium is one of the best.
 The sheer size of this stadium is staggering, and it has one of the most modern designs of all.
 It even has a fully retractable pitch – something that you don't see every day.

-The stadium has become widely regarded as one of the very best in the world so it would be wrong for us not to have it in our top five.
+The stadium has become widely regarded as one of the very best in the world, so it would be wrong for us not to have it in our top five.

 ICONSPORT 151077 0083